 - I use Breeze Browser Pro to do my initial sort and edit, then move into Bridge or Lightroom for more editing as well as Camera Raw conversion

-- Epson Printers along with either Ilford Gold Fiber Silk or Epson Fine Art Matte Paper are used for printing, though I actually do little printing myself
+- Epson Printers along with either Ilford Gold Fiber Silk or Epson Fine Art Matte Paper are used for printing, though I actually do very little printing myself.

-My absolute favorite place to get equipment is Outdoor Photo Gear, they carry items other don’t, they have great prices, great customer service and they are the most knowledgeable retailers in the field.
-The bottom lines is…these folks “get it!”
+My absolute favorite place to get equipment is Outdoor Photo Gear, they carry items other don’t, they have great prices, great customer service and are the most knowledgeable retailers in the field.
+The bottom lines is … these folks “get it!”